 Next you’re going to need Paid Member Subscriptions, a powerful all-in-one WordPress membership plugin.

-Once you download the plugin, you can upload it via your WordPress dashboard by navigating to Plugins > Add New, then upload the ZIP file containing the plugin.
+Once you download the plugin from your account, you can upload it via your WordPress dashboard by navigating to Plugins → Add New, then uploading the .zip file containing the plugin.

 Once you’ve activated the plugin, you’ll go through a setup wizard, which will help you configure the plugin, create membership pages, and set up your PayPal account for processing payments.